gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/Location.md

 ## Clova.Location {#Location}
-A message format that sends client's current location information.
+A message format used to report client's current location information to CIC.
 You can obtain location information from GPS, base stations or network devices and send it to CIC.

 ### Message structure
 {% raw %}